 100 mg. folic acid

-Various milks have very different protein contents.
+Various kinds of milk have very different protein contents.
 Work with a naturopathic doctor to tune these amounts if using this formula longer than a few weeks.
-In addition, Borage oil or Evening Primrose oil can be added as a source of gamma linolenic acid.
+In addition, Borage oil or Evening Primrose oil can be added as a source of gamma-linolenic acid.
 Human milk has significant amounts of GLA and it is required for the synthesis of necessary hormones.

 Loffler-Wright Infant Formula

 (From Medical Nutrition from Marz)

 1 quart of whole oat, rice, almond, or soy milk

 3 Tablespoons pure maple syrup